BrightChamps Logo

 What is the Rational Root Theorem?

-The rational root theorem states: for the root of a polynomial to be a rational number, the numerator and denominator must be factors of the constant term and leading coefficient, respectively.
+According to the rational root theorem, for the root of a polynomial to be a rational number, the numerator and denominator must be factors of the constant term and leading coefficient, respectively.
 The leading coefficient is the coefficient of the term that has the highest power of the variable.

 For a polynomial: